Our evidence-based analysis of Acetyl-L-Carnitine features

 Damaged fat cells known as lipofuscin, called “age spots” when they appear on the skin, also occur in the brain and are strongly associated with age-related neurological disorders, loss of energy, and poor memory.
 By helping the brain eliminate these damaged cells, ALCAR both boosts brain function and significantly reduces the risk of neurodegenerative disorders.

 ALCAR safeguards the brain and improves cognitive function in several ways, including preserving the integrity of the cellular mitochondria and strengthening the protective myelin sheath that surrounds the nerves in the brain.
 Mitochondrial breakdown is associated with a number of age-related disorders, including Alzheimer’s and Parkinson’s diseases, and weakening or damage to the myelin sheath has a severe adverse effect on vision, hearing, balance, coordination, and general brain function.

-ALCAR has also been shown to protect membrane signal receptors in the brain and help keep neurons healthy and functional.
+ALCAR has also been shown to strengthen and protect membrane signal receptors in the brain and help keep neurons healthy and functional.
 This protective ability not only increases the ability to form and maintain new memories, but it is also another way in which ALCAR complements and potentiates other nootropics.

 Other Actions in the Body

 While the conversion of fat to energy isn’t one of ALCAR’s primary benefits, it does increase metabolic efficiency and provides many of the same energy-related benefits as other L-carnitine variants.

 Users report that taking ALCAR in the morning provides peak daytime brain function, though some users say ALCAR works best when split into two or more doses taken at intervals throughout the day.
 Taking ALCAR late in the evening may result in disruption of the normal sleep cycle.

 ALCAR’s effects are truly potentiated when combined with other nootropics.
 It is commonly included in stacks that feature nootropics in the racetam family, allowing them to each function to their fullest potential.

 ALCAR and Piracetam Stack